-Urge incontinence is often referred to as overactive bladder: You have an urgent need to go to the bathroom and may not get there in time, leaking urine.
+This is also called overactive bladder (OAB).
+With this type, you have an urgent need to go to the bathroom and may not get there in time.

 Causes of overactive bladder include:

 Conditions such as multiple sclerosis, Parkinson's disease, diabetes, and stroke can affect nerves, leading to urge incontinence.
-Other conditions such as bladder infections, bladder stones, and use of certain medications can also contribute to symptoms.
+Bladder problems, such as infections and bladder stones, and certain medications can also cause it.

-With functional incontinence, physical problems such as arthritis, or cognitive problems such as dementia prevent you from getting to the bathroom in time.
+Mental or physical problems such as dementia or arthritis prevent you from getting to the bathroom in time.

 Treatment for Different Types of Urinary Incontinence

-Pretend you are trying to stop the flow of urine.
+- Squeeze the muscles that you use stop the flow of urine.

-Devices.
-For stress incontinence in women, doctors may prescribe a device called a pessary that is inserted into the vagina to reposition the urethra and reduce leakage
+Pessary.
+For women, doctors may prescribe a device called a pessary that is inserted into the vagina.
+It repositions the urethra to help reduce leakage.

 Injections and surgery.
-Injections to bulk up the urethral area may help with symptoms.
-In more extreme cases, surgery can help.
-One procedure pulls the bladder back up to a more normal position, relieving the pressure and leakage.
-Another surgery involves securing the bladder with a "sling," a piece of tissue or other material that holds up the bladder to prevent leakage.
+Shots to bulk up your urethral area may help.
+In more extreme cases, you may need surgery.
+One procedure pulls the urethra back up to a more normal position, relieving the pressure and leakage.
+Another surgery involves securing the urethra with a "sling," a piece of material that holds up the urethra to prevent leakage.

 For urge incontinence, treatment options include:

 Timed voiding and bladder training.
-First, you complete a chart of the times you urinate and the times you leak.
-You observe patterns and then plan to empty your bladder before an accident would likely occur.
+First, you complete a chart of the times you pee and the times you leak.
+You observe patterns and then plan to empty your bladder before an accident would happen.
 You can also "retrain" your bladder, gradually increasing the time between bathroom visits.
 Kegel exercises are also helpful.

 Medications, electrical stimulation, or surgery.
-Doctors sometimes prescribe medicines designed to inhibit the contractions of an overactive bladder.
+Doctors sometimes prescribe medicines (or inject Botox in the bladder) that block the contractions of an overactive bladder.
 Electrical stimulation of the bladder nerves helps in some cases.
 Surgery is reserved for severe cases.
-It aims to increase the storage capacity of the bladder.
+It aims to increase the amount of urine your bladder can store.